Your First GocciaScript Program

 GocciaScript uses a synchronous microtask queue: all pending .then() callbacks are drained after synchronous code completes.

-Strict Equality Only#
+Strict Equality by Default#

 console.log(1 === 1); // true